sibgit/sibgit.github.io/README.md

   workflow examples.
 * Branch management: merge, rebase and cherry-pick.
 * Retrieving data from the Git database: git checkout.
-* Working with remotes: collaborating with Git.
+* Working with remotes: collaborating with Git and GitHub.
 * GitHub: a brief overview.

-### Day 2: Git advanced topics
+#### Day 2: Git advanced topics

 * Rewriting history: interactive rebase, git reset and commit amending.
 * The detached HEAD state explained.
 * The Git stash: Git’s “cut and paste” functionality.
 * Git tags: label important commits.
-* GitHub: creating a new project, adding new users and collaborating wit them.
+* GitHub: creating a new project, adding new users and collaborating with them.

-### Day 3 (half-day): optional modules
+#### Optional modules

-The last half-day of the course is optional and covers topics that can be useful in certain scenarios:
+This material is not formally presented during the course.
+It covers topics that can be useful in certain scenarios:

 * GitHub Actions and GitLab CI/CD: writing automated pipelines.
 * Git submodules: embed a Git repository as a subdirectory of another Git repo.